-ssmcli setstats <optional switches>
+ssmcli setstats [optional switches]

-where -on sets statistics logging on and -off sets statistics logging off.
+The optional switches are -on, which sets statistics logging on and -off, which sets statistics logging off.

 Note: If statistics logging is off, certain options in other subcommands are disabled (such as for getlun).
 The switch descriptions for the other subcommands specify whether statistics logging must be on for their switches to be valid.